 AAPT is the premier global professional society established to advance the greater good through physics education.

-This critical role depends on well trained physics educators who teach and inspire students in physical sciences from kindergarten through Ph.D. programs.
+Success depends on well trained physics educators who teach and inspire students in physical sciences from kindergarten through Ph.D. programs.
 Your support of AAPT strengthens the initial training and ongoing professional development of programs for physics teachers around the world.

 Our Endowment and Annual funds help support physics educators and students, recognize excellence, expand outreach activities, and foster innovative professional development programs for school teachers, college faculty, teaching assistants, and others.
 Read more.